If you’re a small business wanting to impose a minimum transaction amount, know the rules the card companies have to avoid trouble.

-Can my business require a minimum purchase for credit cards?
+Can my business require a minimum transaction of $10 to use a credit card?

 Dear Your Business Credit,

 Yes.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 permits businesses to impose a minimum purchase amount of up to $10 for credit card use, but the minimum must be the same for all credit card issuers and payment card networks.

 Rules for imposing a minimum transaction